 JOIN THE FUN

 Anxious about your upcoming portrait session?
-Don’t worry-- I’ll coach you through the whole thing!
-And to ease nerves in the meantime, I’ve compiled a set of tips to help you prep and ensure your session is stress-free!
+Don’t worry-- I can coach you through it!
+And to ease nerves in the meantime, I’ve compiled tips to help you prep and ensure your session is stress-free!